Southclaws/ScavengeSurvive/README.md

 sampctl project ensure
 sampctl project build
 ```

+There is also a [Taskfile](https://taskfile.dev/#/) in the repo for common
+tasks.
+This is usually used to start the runner and run other tasks such as
+generating trees etc.

 I encourage people to play around with this code, create a new map and put loot
 spawns in it or completely mod it into a new gamemode, I would love to see what